If you have been arrested what are your rights and what happens? UK police must follow strict rules if you are being arrested or getting questioned.

-BEING ARRESTED: As a rule the police will take you to a police station if you get arrested.
+BEING ARRESTED YOUR RIGHTS: As a rule the police will take you to a police station if you get arrested.

-You will get held in custody inside a police cell and then you will get questioned by police officers.
+After the arrest, you will get held in custody inside a police cell.
+You will then get questioned by police officers about the type of crime they think you committed.

 Once they have finished their questioning you may either get released or charged with a crime.